Healthy Babies, Strong Families, and Foundations for Lifelong Success

 Awards and Recognition

 In early 2016 the Early Success Coalition received the Governor’s Awards for Excellence in Early Foundations.
-Later in year we were presented with the TN Chapter of the American Academy of Pediatrics’ Friend of Children award.
+Later in the year we were presented with the TN Chapter of the American Academy of Pediatrics’ Friend of Children award.

 The Shelby County Early Success Coalition (ESC), launched in January 2009 with a five-year Evidence-Based Home Visitation grant from the Administration for Children and Families, U.S. Dept. of Health and Human Services.
-As part of this effort over 65 public and private agencies addressing early childhood development formed a shared mission to build a comprehensive system of services for children, pre-conception through age eight.
+As part of this effort over 65 public and private agencies addressing early childhood development formed a shared mission to build a comprehensive system of services for children, pre-conception through age five.